 - Pro tip: Using PVC lets you take the frame apart for easier transport and storage.

 Regardless of which material you choose, you’ll build a frame and attach it to foot pieces for stability.
-The goal is to basically make a rectangle with (ideally) a 16×9 ratio, though it makes sense to build your frame to match the dimensions of whatever material you’ve selected for your movie screen.
+The goal is to basically make a rectangle with (ideally) a 16×9 ratio, though it makes sense to build your frame to match the dimensions of whatever material you’ve selected for your outdoor movie screen.

 First, you’ll need two vertical pieces of wood or PVC.
 A footer of some sort will allow the frame to stand up on its own.
 Some ideas include: